All Episodes

 Well, he doesn't interview people like I do.

-I mean, I have a guest on, and he's doesn't interview people, and he mocks people.
+He doesn't interview people, and he mocks people.

-But he's not an objective, he's not an objective uh person.
+But he's not an objective.

 He doesn't say he is.

-That's the difference between him and and anchors on some of our networks who have a political agenda, but then pretend that they're objective.
+That's the difference between him and anchors on some of our networks who have a political agenda, but then pretend that they're objective.

-Well, Laura, we're never gonna resolve this.
+Well, Laura, we're never going to resolve this.

-You know, you have your point of view and I have mine.
+You know, you have your point of view, and I have mine.

-Which is the you know, but th what's funny about that is that Broco's lamenting that we can't all come together.
+Which is the, you know, but what's funny about that is that Brokaw's lamenting that we can't all come together, that the civil discourse has vanished, and it's all talk radio's fault.

 Well, Tom, compromise.